dy1io/hostathing.com/_pages/terms.md

 Host A Thing offers free video game server hosting services for approved and partnered gaming communities.
 The availability and features of these services may vary and are subject to change.

 #### 3.2.
-Community Guidelines

-You must adhere to the community guidelines and rules established by your gaming community when using our services.

-#### 3.3.
 Server Hosting Options

 Users may host game servers, websites, Discord bots, and other related services on our platform, provided that such usage does not violate copyright, trademark, or any applicable laws.

+#### 3.3 Other Related Services

+In addition to the services mentioned above, Host A Thing may also offer other related services to enhance your gaming experience and community interaction.

 #### 3.4.
 Node Hosting

-Communities may choose to host their nodes using their hardware or pay us to host one for them.
-Exclusive access to their node or game hosting on their node is not guaranteed, although we will make a best effort to do so if requested.
+Communities have the option to host their nodes using their hardware or can choose our node hosting service for added convenience.
+While we do our best to accommodate user requests for exclusive access to their node and game hosting, we cannot guarantee such exclusivity.
+We aim to provide a seamless gaming environment within the available resources, balancing user preferences with community demand.

 ### 4. Content and Conduct